jlw-m/course_ee693e_2021_fall/week_06/02_zeng.md

 They can identify the two streams to determine subjects by leveraging the WiFi CSI phase and amplitude nature.
 During respiration detection, the system requires the issue to remain still.
 FullBreathe fails to detect respiration from WiFi signals because significant body movement affects chest movement the most.
 The limitation is caused by multipath effects caused by other body parts.

 ### Implementation
+There were two cases of Fresnel zones tested for respiration sensing in order to verify complementarity: near region and far region.
+The setup consisted of the two transceivers with 150cm separation, the use of a WARP platform as a programmable wireless platform, and a metal plate mounted onto a high precision THK programmable linear motion slider meant to mimic chest displacement.
+Each artificial breath corresponded to a 5 mm displacement of the metal plate.
+For both cases, many data points were taken in 0.5 mm increments throughout a set moving range.
+The observations from this experimental setup were as expected and displayed alternating detectable and undetectable regions.
+The only difference between cases was the size of the detectable/undetectable regions due to the nature of Fresnel zones becoming smaller as the distance from the transceivers increases.
+In each position, amplitude, phase, or both signals were detectable at any given moment.

 ### Experimentation
  {{< figure src="https://github.com/gustybear-teaching/course_ee693e_2021_fall/week_06/images/zeng-experiment1.jpg" title="Experiment Setup." width="300" >}}